 Biomimetic – nature as a technical model

-With the help of bionics, "best-practice" solutions from nature are transferred to technical products and processes and the material and energy consumption is optimized.
-Well-known examples are the lotus effect, on the principle of which self-cleaning surfaces are produced, or lightweight constructions copied from diatoms.
+With the help of biomimetic, "best practice" solutions from nature are transferred to technical products and processes and the material and energy input is optimised.
+Well-known examples are the lotus effect, according to which self-cleaning surfaces are produced, or lightweight constructions copied from diatoms.
 Low-noise fans modelled on the wing of an owl and low-resistance surfaces modelled on sharkskin are also examples of innovative bionic products.